Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-This prescription produces a density-dependent term which is invariant under the broken symmetries if the $f$ amplitudes are properly chosen.
-For instance, in the case of the rotational symmetry breaking a constant $f$ leads to a density $\rho^ P$ which is spherically symmetric and because of this it has been advocated by some authors \cite{(Sch04h)}.
+where $\hat{P}$ represents generic projection operator (\ref{eq:51a}).
+This prescription produces a density-dependent term which is invariant under the broken symmetries.
+For instance, in the case of the rotational symmetry breaking, this prescription leads to density $\rho^P_{q, q'}$ that is spherically symmetric, and because of this, it was advocated by \citeasnoun{(Sch04h)}.
+This prescription satisfies the first two requirements mentioned above, but the third one is more problematic.

-The projected density prescription is highly inconsistent with the underlying intrinsic mean field \cite{Robledo10} when spatial symmetries like the parity or rotational invariance are under consideration.
-An example of the catastrophic consequences can be seen in Fig.~\ref{Fig:Robledo10} where the parity projected energy for the nucleus $^{224}$Ra is plotted as a function of the octupole moment $Q_{30}$ for the two prescriptions discussed here.
-For the projected density prescription, the projected energy continuously decreases as the octupole moment is increased as a consequence of the mismatch between the projected density and the transition density.
-On the other hand, the use of the projected density in the case of particle number projection produces reasonable results.
-The Madrid group routinely uses an admixture of the two prescriptions, using the transition density but then using particle number projected wave functions.
-In addition, it has been shown \cite{(Val00a)} in the framework of the Lipkin-Nogami prescription that the particle number projected density prescription leads to results which are very similar to those obtained using the ``mixed density'' prescription.
+The projected density prescription is highly inconsistent with the underlying intrinsic mean field \cite{Robledo10} when spatial symmetries like the parity (see discussion in {\Sec}~\ref{DSPW}) or rotational invariance are under consideration.
+An example of the catastrophic consequences can be seen in {\Fig}~\ref{Fig:Robledo10}, where the parity-projected energy for the nucleus $^{224}$Ra is plotted as a function of the octupole moment $Q_{30}$ for the two prescriptions discussed here.
+For the projected-density prescription, with increasing octupole moment, the projected energy continuously decreases as a consequence of the mismatch between the projected density and the transition density.